 First of all, you need to appreciate the volume of data.
 An hour of raw 4K footage takes up around 320GB of storage space, which is multiplied by every camera in use.
 For large, live events there can be multiple cameras in operation for different angles.
 For example, the semi-final and final of the 2019 Rugby World Cup in Japan was broadcast in 8K across the host nation, and employed a 34-camera setup.

 Meanwhile, Fox Sports’ coverage of the 2019 Women’s World Cup generated 1.9 petabytes of data – around two million gigabytes!

 All of this footage needs to be properly stored and archived, no matter the scale of your operation.
 It loses a lot of its value if simply held as one huge file.
 The content also needs to be properly labelled and annotated so it can be searched and used for highlights, clips on social media, or simply for the team’s own reference.

-This is one area where a MAM can really help.
-Imagen’s digital media asset management system (MAM) supports the ingestion of live streams, and lets you add metadata on the fly, both automatically and using manual entry.
+This is one area where media asset management technology can really help.
+Imagen’s media asset management system (MAM) supports the ingestion of live streams, and lets you add metadata on the fly, both automatically and using manual entry.